Skip to main content

-USB-C hubs vs full docks for MacBook desks — reliable ports for monitors, drives, and peripherals without paying for Thunderbolt you do not need.
+The best USB-C hubs for MacBook desk setups — reliable ports for monitors, drives, and peripherals without paying for Thunderbolt you do not need.

 This guide may include affiliate links.
 Prices are approximate.